microsoft/o365-moodle/local/o365docs/local_o365.md

 #### Record debug messages

 If you experience problems using any Office 365 features in Moodle, enable this setting.
 Once enabled, errors will be recorded to the Moodle log for review.
 These errors can help you or the plugin developers debug and fix the problem.
-The error log can be viewed by navigating to Site Administation \> Reports \> Logs, changing the "All activities" select box to "Site errors", and clicking "Get these logs".
+The error log can be viewed by navigating to Site Administration \> Reports \> Logs, changing the "All activities" select box to "Site errors", and clicking "Get these logs".

 #### Photo time to live